 (‘is bearer of’ some (Disposition and ‘has realization’ only Bp)))

-Axioms for Bp_in_O_with_P_and_M (Table 6) describes that a bio- logical process from a single record has as participants one or more small molecules; the process is included in the combination of one or more cel- lular component; included in a specific organism; and, the protein from the record is a participant in the process, and bear some function to .
+Axioms for Bp_in_O_with_P_and_M (Table 6) describe that a bio- logical process from a single record has as participants one or more small molecules; the process is included in the combination of one or more cel- lular components; included in a specific organism; and, the protein from the record is a participant in the process, and bears some function to perform Mf processes.

-Some Bp_in_O_with_P_and_M dysfunctional
+Some Bp_in_O_with_P_and_M processes are dysfunctional and then bear the risk of pathological phenotypes (represented as SNOMED CT findings, ontologically btl2:situations).

 Table 9 attaches dispositions realized by specific biological processes to organisms.